TOAST-DOCS/API-Gateway/en/console-guide.md

 - Select the resource path and methods you want to delete.
     - Clicking the **Delete Selected** button brings up the Confirm Delete window.
     - If you right-click the resource tree on the left, a menu appears.
 If you click Delete Resource or Delete Method in the menu, a confirmation window appears.
-- To delete, click the **Confirm** button.
+-  Click **Confirm** on the confirmation window.
 Once deleted, data cannot be recovered.

 > **[Caution] Deletion of resource path**